 The main reason you would use a current account is for convenience and immediate access to your money.
 However, these accounts certainly do not offer anywhere near the best savings rates for over 60s.

-Best Easy Access Savings Accounts over 60s can access
+Best Easy Access Savings Accounts over 60s can access.

 The next step up from the current account is the easy access savings account.
 They are the simplest form of savings account and are designed to be a vehicle that allows you to save money with minimum restrictions on making withdrawals.
 In addition, some providers may provide you with bonus interest payments if you meet certain conditions.

 The interest varies anywhere from 0.1% to 2%.
-Unfortunately, this means these best easy access savings accounts for over 60s are not greatest when trying to protect your savings against inflation.
+Unfortunately, this means these best easy access savings accounts for over 60s are not the greatest when trying to protect your savings against inflation.

-Best regular savings accounts over 60s can Access
+Best regular savings accounts over 60s can access

 Some regular savings accounts may not be instant access savings accounts – but others will allow you to instantly access your money a given number of times a year.
 The other thing to watch out for is whether the account offers fixed or variable rate interest.
 So again, it’s important to check the terms and conditions, so you are not caught unawares.